sindresorhus/open-shortcut/readme.md

 - Linux: `google.desktop`
 - Windows: `google.url`

 ## API

 ### openShortcut(filePath)

-Returns a Promise for the child process.
+Returns a Promise for the [child process](https://nodejs.org/api/child_process.html#class-childprocess) and resolves when the shortcut has opened.

 #### filePath

 Type: `string`

-File path to the web shortcut.
+The file path to the web shortcut.

 Leave out the extension for cross-platform compatibility.

 ## Related